henshinger/alacwebsite/pages/projects.md

     <div>
         <img src="http://static.wixstatic.com/media/262728_d43fd70672ca437685204d631659ba65.jpg" style="max-height: 80%;" />
         <h3>General Executive Training Program</h3>
-        <p>Think you have what it takes to be a leader?
-GET ready and step up to the challenge!
-Attend the information session to get to know more about the funstions and responsibilites of each officer in the Executive Committee, hype up your A game in a whole-day leadership training program and listen to inspiring leaders through their workshops.
-Don't miss this chance to bring out the leader in you!</p>
+        <p>  General  Executive  Training  (GET)  program  is  held  during  the  second  semester  for mentees and aspiring ExeCom members to have an information session and training program held by the incumbent ExeCom members.
+The information session gives a greater insight into the functions and  responsibilities  of  each  officer while the  whole-day  training  program  allows  team  building  and leadership enhancement</p>
     </div>
     <div>
         <img src="http://static.wixstatic.com/media/262728_e0645eaa65164961a817361f7b425453.jpg" style="max-height: 80%;" />
         <h3>ARTiculation</h3>
-        <p>Let your local artists take the stage!
-This one-night event, open to the Ateneo community, showcases a particular aspect of the Philippine art industry every year. get to know and interact with the field experts and industry profesionals through a talk and a mixer with complimentary food and drinks!
-Come and listen to these experts.
-ARTIculate about their experiences!</p>
+        <p>ARTiculation  aims  to  celebrate  the  arts  with  and  within  the  Ateneo  community.
+While  mainly focusing  on  the  local  art industry,  the  event  shows  glimpses  of  hybrid  product  of the  combined  local and   foreign   art   endeavors   in   our   country   today.
+The   organization   invites   speakers   who   are practitioners of their craft to discuss the intricacies of their passion with the Ateneo community.</p>
     </div>
 </div>